nodejs/node/doc/contributing/maintaining-types-for-nodejs.md

   the ability to provide different configurations for user-defined conditions.
 * There is no plan to define a default tsconfig.json for all Node.js users
-* We don't have consensus on provding an opinionated default but that should be explored after the initial steps are complete.
+* We don't have consensus on providing an opinionated default but that should be explored after the initial steps are complete.
 * It will be important that as part of the messaging around this functionality that we avoid confusion that could lead people to ship